History

 14-Jul-2012

-Version 0.0.11: It's been a while, but this project is still alive.
-There hasn't been any single feature that warranted a new release, but since it's been so long since the last release, I thought I'd make a new one.
+Version 0.0.11: There hasn't been any single feature that warranted a new release, but since it's been so long since the last release, I thought I'd make a new one.
 The biggest change is the support for 64-bit systems.
 New Makefiles should make it easier to build on the Mac.
 There have also been a number of minor changes to the utilities and internal code (see the README file for details).
 Finally, limited support for CF7+/nanoPEB images has been added.

 20-Sep-2003